Interim Chair, Department of Psychiatry

 Contact InformationPatient Care Related:

 Dr. Michael Redinger is an Associate Professor at the Western Michigan University Homer Stryker M.D.
 School of Medicine (WMed).
-He is dually appointed in the Department of Medical Ethics, Humanities, and Law, for which he serves as Co-Chair, and the Department of Psychiatry.
-For the Department of Psychiatry, directs the WMed outpatient psychiatry clinic.
+He is dually appointed in the Department of Medical Ethics, Humanities, and Law, for which he serves as Co-Chair, and the Department of Psychiatry, for which he serves as Interim Chair.
 He also serves as the current Young Physician Section representative on the Michigan State Medical Society Board of Directors, as an Alternate Delegate from Michigan to the American Medical Association, and as the Inaugural Unit Head of the WMed Unit of the International Network of the UNESCO Chair in Bioethics.